A Silent Epidemic with loud consequences: Pollution in Peru’s Moche River

 The Film

-The exhibition is presented alongside a short documentary film that brings together voices and lived experiences from Peru.
 Through interviews and visual material, the film follows the role of rivers in shaping human life, from their importance in the development of societies to the ways they are affected by contemporary environmental change.

 Using the Huallaga River in Peru as a central thread, the film presents perspectives from local communities, environmental workers, health professionals, and cultural voices, including representatives of the Shipibo people in the Peruvian Amazon.